AD, Patron, Key Personnel

 Peter has directed many path-breaking, international festivals.
 In 2006 he was Artistic Director of New Crowned Hope, a month-long festival in Vienna for which he invited international artists from diverse cultural backgrounds to create new work in the fields of music, theater, dance, film, the visual arts, and architecture for the city of Vienna's Mozart Year celebrating the 250th anniversary of Mozart's birth.

 Peter is well known for engaging with social and political issues through art and is Professor of World Arts and Cultures at UCLA, where he teaches Arts as Social Action and Art as Moral Action.
 He is the recipient of the 1998 Erasmus Prize for contributions to European culture and a member of the American Academy of Arts and Sciences.
-He has recently been awarded the 2014 Polar Music Prize (often referred to as the ‘Nobel Prize for Music’) and was named Artist of the Year by Musical America – the first time the award has gone to a director in 54 years.
+He was awarded the 2014 Polar Music Prize (often referred to as the ‘Nobel Prize for Music’) and was named Artist of the Year by Musical America – the first time the award has gone to a director in 54 years.

 Artistic Director: Michael Walling